yunusserhat/Github/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-My name is Yunus Serhat Bıçakçı and I am a research assistant in the Vocational School of Social Sciences at Marmara University in Istanbul.
+I am a Research Assistant in the Vocational School of Social Sciences at the Marmara University in Istanbul, Turkey.
+My research interests include big data, data mining, criminology and information systems (e.g., GIS).
+More specifically, I am interested in applying geospatial big data and machine learning to pioneer the new.
 I am a passionate data scientist and programmer, and I enjoy using my skills to contribute to the common good.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.